-This restoration project would be implemented throughout the U.S. Gulf of Mexico to reduce sources of mortality for reef fish, HMS, and/or other high-priority fish species from bycatch, predation, and interactions with spawning aggregations by creating ecosystem models and communications networks for commercial fisheries.
+This restoration project would be implemented throughout the U.S. Gulf of America ("the Gulf") to reduce sources of mortality for reef fish, highly migratory species, and/or other high-priority fish species from bycatch, predation, and interactions with spawning aggregations by creating ecosystem models and voluntary communications networks for commercial fisheries.
 This project would build on the information gathered in the Open Ocean Trustee Implementation Group's ("Open Ocean TIG") Restoration Plan 2 and Environmental Assessment (RP2/EA) Communication Networks and Mapping Tools to Reduce Bycatch - Phase I project, which initiated the development of a bycatch hotspot identification system and communication network for commercial fisheries.